maskegger/guide/index.md

 list
 ```

-This code first removes output we don't want in our table, like t-statistics.
-It then labels the four columns of numbers.
+This code first removes output I didn't want to report in this table, like extraneous labels, estimates of hte constant term, and t-statistics.
+It then labels the four columns of estimates.
 As we shall see, those Stata labels will later serve as column headers.
-The code rewrites `r2` using the LaTeX math synytax `\(R^2\)`.
-(This syntax is an alternative to the more common syntax `$R^2$`, which causes problems in Stata because `$` also refers to local macros.)
-The last part of the code provides more descriptive labels for the regressors.
+The code then rewrites `r2` using the LaTeX math syntax `\(R^2\)`.
+(This syntax is an alternative to the more common syntax `$R^2$`, which can cause problems because Stata uses `$` to mark global macros.)
+The final lines of the code provide more descriptive labels for the regressors.
 Typing `list` shows that our table now looks like this:

 <img src="assets/guide/regsave_tbl_clean.PNG" width="100%" title="Cleaned table">